Transfers From Geneva to Chamonix

 • Book your place as soon as possible.

 My experience with these has been that they are not always great for last-minute stuff and it’s best to book well in advance.
+Never rely on turning up and just getting on one.
+In theory it’s possible but you are risking a very long wait or possibly no availability at all.

 Don’t rely on an automated email from a reservation website.